Histology Guide

 Capillaries

-Capillaries are the smallest blood vessels (less than 10 µm in diameter).
+Capillaries are the smallest blood vessels (often less than 10 µm in diameter).
 The thin wall of capillaries is composed of endothelial cells supported by a basement membrane.

 Three types of capillaries can be distinguished: